 This is targeted marketing at its finest and largely explains why Groupon is so successful.
 Granted not all of the consumers who receive the email promoting your business will be interested in yoga.
 But if your deal is good enough, you’ll get some interest and likely attract a large number of potential students to your studio.

 What does Groupon cost?

-Not only is marketing your yoga studio through Groupon targeted, it costs you nothing up front.
+Not only is marketing your yoga studio through Groupon targeted, but it also costs you nothing upfront.
 Yeah, I know that sounds too good to be true.
 But as you probably suspect, there is a catch.
 You pay Groupon a percentage of the sales your Groupon offer generates.

 But, your Groupon offer isn’t about the initial sales flux you might enjoy.
 It’s about exposure and attracting students who stay with your studio.

 Benefits of Advertising your Yoga Studio with Groupon

 - No up-front cost.
 You pay when you generate sales.